Learning Visual Feedback Control for Dynamic Cloth Folding: Experiments

+The real-world experiments are performed using the Franka Emika Panda robot and Robot Operating System\cite{ros}.

+The visual feedback input is provided by a Realsense D435 camera.
+In order to obtain observations at a valid frequency, we use the maximum available frequency setting of 300 frames per second, where the expected latency is between 25-39 ms \cite{realsense-highspeed}.
+The system is designed so that the policy acts at 10 Hz and the latest camera observation is given to the policy.
+The chosen frequency ensures that each action is determined based on the cloth behavior that took place after the previous action, which is a requirement for the Markov property to hold \cite{shi2020does}.
+This procedure is followed for both $\pi_\text{visual}$ and $\pi_\text{ours}$, whereas the fixed trajectory policy $\pi_\text{fixed}$ sends directly the trajectory via-points at a frequency of 10 Hz to the OSC controller.
+The policy is implemented using PyTorch \cite{paszke_2019_pytorch}, which allows for an inference time below 20 ms.

+In order to validate the performance over different cloth types, the real-world experiments are run across the set of $F_\text{real}$, where we run 10 evaluations per each fabric and policy type.
+The baseline policies $\pi_\text{fixed}$ and $\pi_\text{visual}$ transferred to the real world are selected as those that perform best under the cloth parameters $\xi_c$ that match better the demonstration trajectories for each of the real test cloths.

-The policies to be evaluated in the real world were picked from the epochs where the maximum success rate was achieved (Section~\ref{sec:results-sim}).
-Each method is evaluated for 10 episodes on all of the cloth types, resulting in a total of 90 different trajectories.
-Prior to running an evaluation, the cloth to be folded is attached to the robot end-effector and the robot is reset to the same joint configuration for each episode.
-The same grasping and camera configuration in addition to lighting conditions are kept fixed across all evaluation types to make the evaluation as standardized as possible.
-The evaluation includes empirically measuring the distance of $\mathbf{p_0}$ and $\mathbf{p_1}$ to their goal locations $\mathbf{g_0}$ and $\mathbf{g_1}$ at the end of the trajectory.
-The goals $\mathbf{g}$ are provided to the policies based on the cloth sizes, as the desired positions of the adjacent corners relative to the end-effector are known and kept fixed during the evaluation.
-Each trajectory ends after 25 policy steps, or if the end-effector has been within ${\delta} = 4\text{cm}$ of the goal corner as in the simulated setup.
+Prior to running an evaluation, the cloth to be folded is attached to the robot's end-effector and the robot is reset to the same joint configuration for each episode.
+The grasping, camera configuration and lighting conditions are kept fixed across all evaluation types to make the evaluation as standardized as possible.
+The evaluation includes empirically measuring the distance of $\p_0$ and $\p_1$ to their goal locations $\g_0$ and $\g_1$ at the end of the trajectory.
+The goals are provided to the policies as in the simulated setup.